apenella/go-ansible/README.md

 ### Code Of Conduct

-The go-ansible project is committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.
+The `go-ansible` project is committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.

 We expect all contributors, users, and community members to follow this code of conduct.
-This includes all interactions within the go-ansible community, whether online, in person, or otherwise.
+This includes all interactions within the `go-ansible` community, whether online, in person, or otherwise.

 Please to know more about the code of conduct refer [here](https://github.com/apenella/go-ansible/blob/master/CODE-OF-CONDUCT.md).

 ## License

-go-ansible is available under [MIT](https://github.com/apenella/go-ansible/blob/master/LICENSE) license.
+The `go-ansible` library is available under [MIT](https://github.com/apenella/go-ansible/blob/master/LICENSE) license.